 Objective: To update Unit ENV521 with the latest academic literature about behaviour change and gaining community involvement in biosecurity and NRM

-Methods: ABARES Social Scientists will work with Dr Penny Wurm to identify the priority areas for reviewing the unit.
-It is foreseen that a key part will be to broaden the community engagement tool box available to biosecurity and NRM professionals, including explanations of in what circumstances what tool(s) are most appropriate.
+Methods: ABARES Social Scientists worked with Dr Penny Wurm to identify the priority areas for reviewing the unit.
+A key part was to broaden the community engagement tool box available to biosecurity and NRM professionals, including explanations of in what circumstances what tool(s) are most appropriate.
 New tools added will be based on a literature review (including approaches that have received increasing attention in recent years such as behavioural economics and nudge theory) and relevant recent ABARES research.

 Outputs: Revised Unit ENV521 for CDU (note that this course is also undertaken by some Murdoch University students who are undertaking biosecurity studies)

 Outcome: New biosecurity and NRM professionals better equipped to deal with the challenges and opportunities of involving the community in biosecurity and NRM.